 Mr. Graham is the immediate past chairman of the national board of trustees for the Fellowship of Christian Athletes, and in 2017 was named as chairman for the Both Ends Burning Board of Directors.

 He has been married for 30 years to Linda Graham and has 3 daughters, ages 24, 20 and 16.

-Marcia Campbell has served on the board of the Gesner-Johnson Foundation for twenty years and is currently the Chairman.
+Marcia Johnson has served on the board of the Gesner-Johnson Foundation for twenty years and is currently the Chairman.
 The foundation’s mission is to provide funding for organizations who serve the underserved, with an emphasis on children and families.
-Marcia and her husband, Bob, owned and developed Glynlyon, a software curriculum company.
+Marcia owned and developed Glynlyon, a software curriculum company.
 The curriculum, Alpha Omega Publications and Odysseyware, are currently sold worldwide to individuals, charter schools, and school districts, providing an alternative to traditional textbooks.
-Glynlyon was recently sold, although the Campbells still retain a minority shareholder interest in the company.

 Marcia helped to create a women’s mentoring group, called Side By Side, through Bridges of Hope in Brainerd, Minnesota.
 She also established Bridge Builders, in Tempe, Arizona, in an effort to help homeless women move toward self-sufficiency.
 In both organizations, Marcia worked as a life coach and mentor and remains in contact with many of these women.

 Marcia graduated with a double major in Psychology and Economics from Whitman College.